camunda/camunda/CONTRIBUTING.md

 - `broker` contains the Zeebe broker which is the server side of Zeebe
 - `client-java` contains the Java Zeebe client

-## Building the Documentation

-The documentation is located in the folder `docs`.
-In order to build the documentation you need the [mdbook](https://github.com/rust-lang-nursery/mdBook/releases) utilitity.

-After this run the command `mdbook serve` in the `docs` folder.
-It will build the documentation on every change and make it accessible under [http://localhost:3000](http://localhost:3000).

 ## Reporting issues or contact developers

 Zeebe uses GitHub issues to organize the development process.
 If you want to